Skip to content

 71. Examples of species and/or habitat conservation management?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports multiple examples of habitat conservation which include joining the "Turtle and Marine Mammal Conservation Program", with the objective of mitigating the high mortality in the first stages of life of the turtles and restoration of 32.97 hectares of riparian forests in the Sogamoso river basin.
+The company also reports multiple examples of habitat conservation which include joining the "Turtle and Marine Mammal Conservation Program", to mitigate the high mortality in the first stages of life of the turtles and restoration of 33 ha of riparian forests in the Sogamoso river basin.

 • Y